Technical Requirements for LED Lighting: SSL V6.0 and LUNA V2.0 Draft 2

-V6.0 increases efficacy thresholds, adds new product types, and enables compatibility between listed SSL and NLC products to support the acceleration of energy efficient lighting in commercial buildings and outdoor spaces.
-LUNA V2.0 updates include the addition of Amber LED lighting and turtle lighting to support ecosystems and mitigate light pollution.
+This document increases efficacy thresholds, adds new product types, and enables compatibility between listed SSL and NLC products to support the integration of energy efficient lighting with other building systems in non-residential buildings and outdoor spaces.
+LUNA V2.0 updates include the addition of Amber LED lighting and turtle lighting to support ecosystems and as a dark sky solution to mitigate light pollution.

 SSL V6.0 and LUNA V2.0 Timing